 The society is collecting funeral home records.
-Some records are at the St. Louis Genealogical Society office and some are in the History and Genealogy Department at St. Louis County Library Headquarters.
+Some records are at the St. Louis Genealogical Society office and some are in the Emerson History and Genealogy Centerr at St. Louis County Library Clark Family Branch.
 The period covered varies by funeral home and ranges from 1879 through 2002.

 Early Traditions